maximelenormand/KML-movie-Python/README.md

   6. ***rgbcolorlink:*** Define the links color with an rgb code
   7. ***output_file:*** Name of the output file

 The code is not very complicated and you can test it directly to plot three temporal trajectories in Madrid.
-If you want more details about this script feel free to visit [this post](http://www.maximelenormand.com/Blog/kml-movie-python).

 Enjoy!